-- Your areas of expertise
+- · Your areas of expertise

-- Your strengths and accomplishments
+- · Your strengths and accomplishments

 - How you have grown professionally throughout your career

+- Personal traits that make you unique

+- · What attracts you to this company

 PRIORITIZE YOUR POINTS

 Include a statement or question that makes a listener want to hear more.
 An elevator pitch is an overview of your skills, strengths and professional experience.
 It is designed to get a conversation started.
 The point of an elevator pitch isn't to get into every detail.
 Your goal is to make sure the person understands what you are talking about and why they should listen to you.